web-token/jwt-doc/advanced-topics-1/nested-tokens.md

 ## Nested Token Building

-To instantiate the `NestedTokenBuilderder`, you will need the following components:
+To instantiate the `NestedTokenBuilder`, you will need the following components:

 * a `JWSBuilder`,
 * a `JWEBuilder`,